exasol/tutorials/tls/doc/tls_introduction.md

 ### Client Certificates

 One more part of authentication that we haven’t touched yet is authentication in the opposite direction.
-The reason for this is that in almost all cases servers don’t use TLS to establish the client's authenticity but mechanisms on the application layer like a login and a session ID or tokens.
+The reason for this is that in almost all cases servers don’t use TLS to establish the client's authenticity but mechanisms on the application layer — like a login and a session ID or tokens.

 TLS supports client certificates, but they are seldom used.
-Mostly because of the [too-many-keys problem](#the-too-many-keys-problem) we discussed earlier.
+This is mostly because of the [too-many-keys problem](#the-too-many-keys-problem) that we discussed earlier.
 Services typically do not trust public CAs enough to accept client certificates issued by someone outside their own organization.

-That being said, there are cases where client certificates are indeed useful.
-Mainly in machine-to-machine communication.
+That being said, there are cases where client certificates are indeed useful — mainly in machine-to-machine communication.
 IT departments often use their own CAs to issue client certificates that they hand out to developers of applications that access company services via TLS.
 The application then has to present its client certificate during the handshake phase.
-Only if the service can successfully authenticate the client via its client certificate, will it accept the TLS connection.
+Only if the service can successfully authenticate the client via its client certificate will it accept the TLS connection.

 ### Truststores and Keystores